 2. Consider a Plus policy if you don't need the full cover of a Gold or Silver policy

 We've caught some health insurers selling rip-off 'Plus' policies, but if you have specific health needs, you may be able to find an affordable Plus policy without paying the full Gold or Silver price.
 'Plus' policies cover everything the equivalent policies cover, plus some additional therapies.

-"The Bronze, Silver and Gold tiers are meant to make it easier to choose health insurance, but in reality there are a confusing array of 'Plus' options that include some of the best and worst deals in the market," says Bower.
+"The Bronze, Silver and Gold tiers are meant to make it easier to choose health insurance, but in reality there are a confusing array of 'Plus' options that include some of the best and worst deals in the market," says Mihm.

 "If you focus on your specific health needs, you may find Bronze Plus or Silver Plus a cheaper alternative – just watch out for health insurers who try to trick you into unwittingly paying more."

 3. Avoid commercial comparison websites when picking a policy

-"Choosing a health insurance policy can be difficult, and you might turn to the first site you find on Google for advice," says Bower.
+"Choosing a health insurance policy can be difficult, and you might turn to the first site you find on Google for advice," says Mihm.

 "However, it's important to be wary of commercial comparison sites – they may not have your best interests at heart.

 "If you buy insurance through a commercial comparison site, for example, they often earn a commission and may not compare much of the health insurance market at all.
-As a nonprofit consumer advocate, CHOICE independently compares 37 health funds, while some commercial sites compare as few as seven."
+As a nonprofit consumer advocate, CHOICE independently compares the policies of 36 health funds, while some commercial sites compare as few as eight."

-If you're looking for an independent health insurance comparison tool, we can help you compare hundreds of policies and find the right health insurance for you.
+If you're looking for an independent health insurance comparison tool, we can help you compare hundreds of options and find the right health insurance for you.

 4. See if there's a tax benefit to having health cover